HongjianTang/obsidian-insighta/README.md

 ## Acknowledgements :tada:

-- A special thanks to the Obsidian community for their continuous support and insights.
+- A huge thank you to the Obsidian community for their continuous support and insightful feedback.
-- InsightA is inspired by the concept of effective knowledge assimilation and the atomic note-taking methodology.
+- This tool is inspired by the Zettelkasten method, renowned for its efficient approach to knowledge management and organization.
+- Special credits to [Liam's Periodic Notes Plugin](https://github.com/liamcain/obsidian-periodic-notes) and [HyeonseoNam's Auto Classifier](https://github.com/HyeonseoNam/auto-classifier/).
+Portions of their code were instrumental in the development of InsightA.

 ---

-Crafted with :heart: by [Hongjian Tang] for the Obsidian community.
+Crafted with :heart: by Hongjian Tang for the Obsidian community.